 If there is no immediate threat and you do not need immediate medical care, the MSU Safeline is the quickest, most direct way of getting help.
-Calling the Safeline will notify MSU's Office of Survivor Support, which has personnel trained to help you obtain support, which may include, as necessary, medical care, housing accommodations, academic accommodations, or counseling.
+Calling the Safeline will notify one of MSU's Sexual Assault Advocates, who are trained to help you obtain support, which may include, as necessary, medical care, housing accommodations, academic accommodations, or counseling.

+2. Reporting to the University

-2. REPORTING TO THE UNIVERSITY Who should I contact?
+Whom should I contact?

-The university's Title IX Coordinator is responsible for overseeing compliance with Title IX and other laws that address sexual misconduct and discrimination.
-The Coordinator oversees investigations and disciplinary procedures in cases of sexual misconduct, as well supportive measures and assistance for those who report such misconduct.
-The simplest and most direct route to submit a formal report to the university is to contact the Title IX Coordinator:
+The University's Title IX Coordinator is responsible for overseeing compliance with Title IX and other laws that address sexual misconduct and discrimination.
+The Coordinator oversees investigations and disciplinary proceedings in cases of sexual misconduct, as well as the interim accommodations and assistance for those who report such misconduct.
+The simplest and most direct route to submit a formal report to the University is to contact the Title IX Coordinator:

-Lateshia Butler, Title IX Coordinator in the Office of Civil Rights Compiance.
-Email: titleix@msstate. edu; Phone: 662-325-5839.
+Brett Harvey, Title IX Coordinator.
+Email: titleix@msstate.edu; Phone: 662-325-8124.

-If a person does not wish to report directly to the Title IX Coordinator, they are encouraged to contact one of the following officials, who also can provide prompt assistance:
+If a person does not wish to report directly to the Title IX Coordinator, they are encouraged to contact one of the following officials, who also can provide prompt assistance: Lateshia Butler, Compliance Specialist.
+56 Morgan Street.
+Email: ldh76@msstate.edu; Phone: 662-325-5839.